Rohnnam/Rohnnam/README.md

 ## Rohan Nambiar
-Third year at Woxsen.
-Dubai. i do ML research independently. i like swimming too.
+Third year Woxsen BTECH.
+Originally from Dubai. i do ML research independently. i like swimming too.

 The work is mostly mechanistic interpretability and representation geometry: I take a result that looks good and poke it till it tells me why.
 Usually the answer is that